Blast1FM/Source-Cycle-Chat-Bind-Maker/README.md

 I made this at 4 AM and i have no regrets

-Oh and also using the symbol " can break your entire bind making it stuck on one line, so try to avoid using that
+Oh and also using the symbol " can break your entire bind making it freeze on one line, so try to avoid using it if you can